ONLYOFFICE/onlyoffice-wordpress/README.md

-# WordPress ONLYOFFICE Docs integration plugin
+# ONLYOFFICE Docs plugin for WordPress

 This app enables users to edit and view office documents from [WordPress](https://wordpress.org/) pages on site and admin panel using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).